 Types of ADHD Paralysis

-- Task paralysis: When starting or completing tasks feels impossible.
+- ADHD task paralysis: When task initiation feels impossible.

 - ADHD mental paralysis: With ADHD, your thoughts scatter or freeze, making decision-making incredibly hard.

 For individuals with ADHD, these forms of paralysis can occur separately or simultaneously.
-Stress, pressure, or even boredom often triggers them, and they can lead to long-term consequences if people leave them unaddressed.
+Stress, pressure, or even boredom often trigger them, and they can lead to long-term consequences if people leave them unaddressed.

 End the Emotional Pain.
 Get Your Life Back.